Skip to main content

 Keeping Safe While Biking

-Accidents involving bicyclists are dangerous even with a helmet on.
-It's important to keep as safe as possible by preventing further injury with a helmet.
-Failure to wear a helmet, or provide one for a child, in a place with helmet laws could result in fines or other penalties.
-In the event of a collision with a vehicle, a helmet could be the difference between traumatic injuries and minor ones.
-If injuries occur as a result of a driver's negligence or the failure of a helmet to function properly during an accident, an injured victim may be able to seek compensation from the driver at fault or the manufacturer of the helmet with the help of an attorney.
+Failure to wear a helmet or provide one for a child in a place with helmet laws could result in fines or other penalties.
+In a collision with a vehicle, a helmet could be the difference between traumatic and minor injuries.
+If injuries occur due to a driver’s negligence or the failure of a helmet to function correctly during an accident, an injured victim may be able to seek compensation from the driver at fault or the helmet manufacturer with the help of an attorney.